Computer Security for Kids — Stay Safe in the Digital World!

 🔒 Strong Passwords

-Mix uppercase, lowercase, numbers, and symbols – like "P1zzaL0ver2025!"
-Make it a game to create silly but strong ones.
+Mix uppercase, lowercase, numbers, and symbols — like "P1zzaL0ver2025!"
+Make a game of creating silly but strong ones.

 👆 Device Locks

-Use fingerprint, face ID, or PIN on phones – like a secret handshake only you know!
+Use fingerprint, face ID, or a PIN on your phone — like a secret handshake only you know!

 🦸♂️ Antivirus Software

-It's a superhero app that scans for bad stuff.
-Windows Defender is free and built-in!
+A superhero app that scans for bad stuff.
+Windows Defender comes free and built-in on every PC!

-Amazing Fact: Over 80% of hacks happen because of weak passwords – be the smart 20%!
+Over 80% of hacks happen because of weak passwords — be part of the smart 20%!

-Ages 6-10 Passwords are like magic words – don't tell anyone except trusted grown-ups!
+Ages 6–10 Passwords are like magic words — only share them with your trusted grown-ups!

-Ages 11-17 Use password managers built into browsers to store them safely.
+Ages 11–17 Use the password manager built into your browser to store them safely and securely.

-The internet is awesome, but treat it like a big playground – fun but watch out!
+The internet is awesome — but treat it like a big playground.
+Have fun, but stay aware of your surroundings!

-Don't share your name, address, or school – like not telling strangers where you live.
+Don't share your real name, address, school, or phone number online — like not telling strangers where you live.

 ⬇️ Safe Downloads Only

-Only download from trusted app stores, not random websites that might trick you.
+Only download from trusted app stores (Google Play, App Store) — never from random websites that might trick you.

 💝 Be Kind Online

 Cyberbullying hurts real people.
-Report mean messages and spread kindness instead!
+Report mean messages and spread kindness instead — be the hero, not the villain!

 🎭 Role-Play Time!

-Networks are how devices talk, like Wi-Fi at home or school.
+Networks are how devices talk to each other — like Wi-Fi at home or school.
+Keep those conversations private!

 🏠 Secure Home Wi-Fi